-We provide in our office most treatments required to restore, maintain and beautify teeth, bone and gum tissue for adults and children.
-We plan for and quarterback on behalf of our patients, any needed procedures referred to specialists.
-The specialists we use for root canal treatment, extractions, implant placement, bone augmentation, gum grafting and orthodontic treatment have spent many years honing their craft and deliver exceptional treatment to our patients.
+A: We provide in our office most treatments required to restore, maintain and beautify teeth, bone, and gum tissue for adults and children.
+We plan for and quarterback on behalf of our patients, any needed procedures are referred to specialists.
+The specialists we use for root canal treatment, extractions, implant placement, bone augmentation, gum grafting, and orthodontic treatment have spent many years honing their craft and delivering exceptional treatment to our patients.

-We have chosen to practice in an environment where the relationship between dentist/hygienist and patient is not intruded upon by a third party insurance company.
+A: We have chosen to practice in an environment where the relationship between dentist/hygienist and patient is not intruded upon by a third party insurance company.
 Being out of network allows us to take the time necessary with each patient and each procedure, to carry out the treatment calmly and conscientiously.
 We feel this is the most predictable path to an esthetic, durable and comfortable treatment result.
 Our services, along with our extensive treatment plan guides make it well-worth the price!